DETAILED ACTION

 Data of a vehicle body structure corresponds with an automotive body model plurality of parts.
 The welded joins correspond with welds on the plurality of parts.

-Claim 4 further recites “the optimization analysis apparatus comprising: an eigenvalue analysis unit configured to perform eigenvalue analysis on the automotive body model.”
+Claim 4 further recites “the optimization analysis apparatus comprising: a memory; and a processor configured to execute: performing eigenvalue analysis on the automotive body model.”
 Jasuja does not explicitly disclose an eigenvalue analysis; however, in analogous art of optimizing dynamic behavior of vehicle structure, Rashid page 2 section 2 first paragraph teaches “For the modal analysis, real eigenvalue analysis was done using Altair-Hyperworks to find the natural frequencies and the corresponding mode shapes ignoring the damping.”
 The eigenvalue analysis of the modal analysis corresponds to an eigenvalue analysis step on the automotive body model.

 It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to combine Jasuja and Rashid.
 One having ordinary skill in the art would have found motivation to use modal analysis into the system of design automotive structure using adhesives for the advantageous purpose “to achieve the target vibration specifications without compromising the stiffness of the structure.
 See Rashid abstract.